DFE-Digital/technical-guidance/guides/govuk-paas.md

 ### Rapid development

 The strategic Azure platform may take time and resource to set up, requiring specialised engineers to set up and manage.
-PaaS provides the ability to spin environments up/down without infrastructure expertise, enabling prototyping and fast iteration, which is particularly useful in Discovery and Alpha.
+GOV.UK PaaS provides the ability to spin environments up/down without infrastructure expertise, enabling prototyping and fast iteration, which is particularly useful in Discovery and Alpha.
 Some teams use [Heroku](https://heroku.com/) to deploy a prototype quickly.
-PaaS provides similar features but government hosted and cheaper.
+GOV.UK PaaS provides similar features but government hosted and cheaper.

 Also, it allows short lived environments created for the unique purpose of validating a new feature, similar to [Heroku review apps](https://devcenter.heroku.com/articles/github-integration-review-apps).
 This allows for ephemeral/temporary environments to be created and disposed "on the fly" and removes the contention usually observed when sharing environments.

 ### Low cost

-PaaS is particularly adapted to services with budget constraints as total cost is lower than full IaaS.
+GOV.UK PaaS is particularly adapted to services with budget constraints as total cost is lower than full IaaS.
 Cost of hosting is usually lower than Azure but most of the savings will come from the lower dependency on dedicated infrastructure engineers.

 Specialist engineers may still be requested on an ad hoc basis for guidance and to make sure the application is production ready.